SAP-samples/teched2022-DA280/README.md

 ## How to obtain support

 We posted some FAQs on the [issues tab](https://github.com/SAP-samples/teched2022-DA280/issues).
-If your question is not answered there, support for the content in this repository is available during the actual time of the online session for which this content has been designed.
-Otherwise, you may raise your question via the [issues](../../issues) tab.
+If your question is not answered there, support for the content in this repository is available during the actual time of the online session via the broadcasting platform.
+After the online session, you may raise your question via the [issues](../../issues) tab.

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.